trilemma-dev/SwiftAuthorizationSample/README.md

 to just one function call.

 If this operation succeeds the helper tool will be copied from the `Contents/Library/LaunchServices` directory inside your app bundle to `/Library/PrivilegedHelperTools/`.
-Once installed, it managed by [launchd](https://support.apple.com/guide/terminal/script-management-with-launchd-apdc6c1077b-5d5d-4d35-9c19-60f2397b2369/mac).
+Once installed, it is managed by [launchd](https://support.apple.com/guide/terminal/script-management-with-launchd-apdc6c1077b-5d5d-4d35-9c19-60f2397b2369/mac).

 For this operation to succeed, Apple imposes numerous requirements: